syncfusion-content/blazor-docs/blazor/pdfviewer/getting-started/web-assembly-application.md

 ---
 layout: post
-title: Getting Started with Blazor PDF Viewer Component | Syncfusion
+title: Getting Started with PDF Viewer in Blazor WASM App | Syncfusion
 description: Checkout and learn about getting started with Blazor PDF Viewer component in Blazor WebAssembly (WASM) App using Visual Studio and more.
 platform: Blazor
 control: PDF Viewer